ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-Further customization of semantic data output can be done through the {@link module:media-embed/mediaembed~MediaEmbedConfig#preferredElementName `config.mediaEmbed.preferredElementName`}.
-As an example, if `preferredElementName` is set to `o-embed`:
+Further customization of semantic data output can be done through the {@link module:media-embed/mediaembed~MediaEmbedConfig#elementName `config.mediaEmbed.elementName`}.
+As an example, if `elementName` is set to `o-embed`:

 ```html
 <figure class="media">